Luke-Jodice/MBTACompanionAppMiddleware/README.md

 - [MBTA](https://www.mbta.com/) for providing the transit data
 - [Bun](https://bun.sh) for the fast JavaScript runtime
 - [Hono](https://hono.dev) for the lightweight web framework

----

-Built with ❤️ for the Boston transit community